Chushul

-An old spelling is Shushal, also Shooshal.) is a village in the Leh district of Ladakh, India.
-It is located in the Durbuk tehsil, in the area known as "Chushul Valley", south of the Pangong Lake and west of the Spanggur Lake.
+An old spelling is Shushal, also Shooshal.) is a town in Tangtse tehsil in the Changthang district of Ladakh, India.
+It is located in the area known as "Chushul Valley", south of the Pangong Lake and west of the Spanggur Lake.
 The Line of Actual Control with China runs about 5 miles (8 km) east of Chushul, across the Chushul Valley.
 Famous as site for historical battle grounds.